mbedez/FaruQ-Video-Manager/README.md

 ***
 ## How to run FaruQ Video Manager
 Simply run the python file or his shortcut with python or do from the terminal.
-For example with the command `python3 FaruQVideoManager.py`
+For example with the command `python FaruQVideoManager.py`
 ***
 # Notes
 Even if the program **is not responding** it's actually running well in background, you can see what it's really doing in the console if you run it with an IDE or with python without the terminal.